ninuj/TinyNNDiagramGenerator/README.md

     "colors": ["red", "blue", "green"],
     "bias_color": "gray"
     }
+-  Click on execute
--  Click on execute to download the svg
+-  Click on the download link in the response body to download the image as an svg to your local machine

 ```

 ## Support